Operation Forager logistics: Ammunition

 The Battle of the Philippine Sea and staunch Japanese resistance ashore resulted in a longer campaign than anticipated, with increased calls for naval gunfire support, and consequently prodigious ammunition consumption.
-Not long after the fighting began on Saipan, it became apparent that the supply of certain types of ammunition, notably 6-inch high capacity (HC), 5-inch anti-aircraft common (AAC) and star shell, would soon be exhausted.
-(Out of a total of 106,110 shells (8,429.6 ST) fired during Operation Stevedore, the liberation of Guam, 5,039 were star shells.)
-The higher than expected expenditure of ammunition ashore was exacerbated by the early commitment of the 27th Infantry Division to the fighting on Saipan, which meant that three rather than two divisions were consuming ammunition at a high rate.
-The allocation of seven units of fire, which was based on previous campaigns in the Central Pacific, proved to be too low, and it was recommended that ten be taken in future operations.
-This problem was not restricted to ammunition: signal units had brought twenty days' supply of batteries, but it was found that this was not enough for twenty days' combat on Saipan.
+Not long after the fighting began on Saipan, it became apparent the supply of certain types of ammunition, notably 6-inch high capacity (HC), 5-inch anti-aircraft common (AAC) and star shell, would soon be exhausted.
+Out of a total of 106,110 shells (8,429.6 ST) fired during the liberation of Guam, 5,039 were star shells.
+The higher than expected expenditure of ammunition ashore was exacerbated by the early commitment of the 27th Infantry Division to the fighting on Saipan, which meant three rather than two divisions were consuming ammunition at a high rate.
+The allocation of seven units of fire, which was based on previous campaigns in the Central Pacific, proved to be too low, and it was recommended ten be taken in future operations.
+The problem was not restricted to ammunition: signal units brought twenty days' supply of batteries, but found this was not enough for twenty days' combat on Saipan.

 Most resupply ships were not vertically loaded, which made retrieving the most urgently needed ammunition more problematic.
 As Mazama was loaded with the types most needed, she was called forward to replenish the fleet off Saipan while the battle still raged on shore, a risky action, as Japanese air attacks occurred almost every day.
 Between 21 June and 7 July, when she returned to Eniwetok, Mazama discharged 3448 ST of ammunition.